Aryonal/auto-sessions.nvim/README.md

 # sessions.nvim

-An experimental plugin for neovim session management.
+A toy plugin for neovim session management.

 ## Features